 Medicare Part D prescription drug coverage is insurance that covers both brand-name and generic drugs at participating pharmacies.
 Everyone with Medicare is eligible for this coverage.

 To get Medicare Part D prescription drug coverage, you must join a plan provided by an insurance company or other private company approved by Medicare.
-You must also be a citizen or permanent resident of the United States.
+You must also be a citizen or lawfully present resident of the United States.
 Learn more about Medicare Part D.

 Medicare requires all Medicare Part D plans to cover at least two drugs in each therapeutic drug category.
 Certain types of drugs (such as drugs for weight loss or over-the-counter medications) are not covered by Medicare Part D.